 - Recruiter did yawn (treatment group): 10 out of 34 (29%) of the subjects yawned.

 When it came time to determine the results of their experiment, Jamie Hyneman said that the data confirmed the myth.
 Yawns are contagious.
 He stated that the difference of 4% is significant thanks to the large sample size (n=50).
-Unfortunately, this conclusion was based on intuition rather than a statistical test.
-I’m going analyze this more meticulously to see if hypothesis testing agrees with Jamie!
+Unfortunately, Jaime based this conclusion on intuition rather than a statistical test.
+I’m going to analyze this more meticulously to see if hypothesis testing agrees with Jamie!

 Using the Two Proportions Hypothesis Test to Assess Yawns

 The data contain proportions for two groups, so we’ll use the two proportions hypothesis test.
-Specifically, we’ll use a one-tailed test to determine whether the treatment group has a proportion that is greater than the control group.
+Specifically, we’ll use a one-tailed test to determine whether the treatment group has a higher proportion than the control group.
 You can do this in your own preferred statistical software without a dataset.
 Just use the summary statistics for the two groups—10/34 and 4/16.

 The two proportions hypothesis test produces the following results for the yawn data: